WellWired Journal

 If you see a deepfake being used to promote a scam, report it to the platform (Facebook, YouTube, Twitter, etc.) using their reporting tools.
 You can also report scam content to Action Fraud on 0300 123 2040.

-If someone sends you a video or photo that seems too good (or too shocking) to be true, check a fact-checking site like Full Fact (fullfact.org) or the BBC Verify team before believing it.
+If someone sends you a video or photo that seems too good (or too shocking) to be true, check a fact-checking site like Full Fact or BBC Verify before believing it.

 You Don't Need to Be an Expert